-Credits are available to corporate taxpayers who are certified by the Department of Commerce to participate in the Wisconsin development zone, airport development zone, development opportunity zone, enterprise zone, enterprise development zone, and agricultural development zone programs.
+Credits are available to corporate taxpayers who are certified by the Department of Commerce to participate in the Wisconsin development zone, airport development zone, development opportunity zone, enterprise zone, enterprise development zone, technology zone, and agricultural development zone programs.

 The development zone program provides credits to taxpayers that locate or expand a trade or business activity within a development zone.
 A development zone is an economically distressed area designated as a development zone by the Wisconsin Department of Commerce.
 The Department is authorized to designate 22 zones.
-All 22 zones have been designated, with authorized tax credits of \$38.155 million.
+All 22 zones have been designated, with awarded tax credits of \$34.3 million.
 These zone designations are in effect for a period of seven to ten years.
+The first of these zone designations will expire in September, 2009 and the last will expire in September, 2021.
 Certified businesses are provided with a maximum amount of tax benefits and may claim the development zone credits up to that amount.

 The Department of Commerce was authorized by 2005 Act 487 to designate an area as an airport development zone if certain criteria are met.
 An airport development zone may not be in an area that is a development zone, a development opportunity zone or an enterprise zone.
 The designation is effective for 84 months.
 Total income and franchise tax credits for each zone may not exceed \$3 million, and total tax benefits for all zones may not exceed \$9 million.
+The Department of Commerce has received no applications for an airport development zone, and none have been designated.
+Up to \$6 million in unallocated airport development zone tax credit amounts may be allocated to either an agricultural development zone or a technology zone for which the original maximum allocation was insufficient.

-Under the development opportunity zone program, corporations, except insurance companies, conducting economic activities in this type of zone may claim tax credits allocated to them.
+Under the development opportunity zone program, corporations conducting economic activities in this type of zone may claim tax credits allocated to them.
 These zones have a duration of three years.
-Six zones with \$29.4 million in tax credits have been authorized.
-Four of the six zones created have expired.
-Corporations locating or expanding their operations within the development opportunity zones are also eligible to claim an investment credit that equals 2.5% of the purchase of depreciable tangible personal property (or 1.75% of the price if the property has been expensed under sec.
-179 of the Internal Revenue Code).
+Six zones with \$31.4 million in tax credits have been authorized with durations ranging from three to nine years.
+Five of the six zones created have expired.